-The primary focus of exploration at Beartrack in 2018 is to extend transitional and sulfide mineralization at depth in the North and South pits, Ward's Gulch areas as these areas offer the greatest potential to increase the resource base in the near-term with a 8,000 metre drill program that started on May 22, 2018.
-Revival Gold has also drilled several holes in the Joss area with the objective of evaluating the size potential and grade of that target.
+The primary focus of exploration at Beartrack in 2018 was to extend transitional and sulfide mineralization at depth and along strike with a 7,627-meter drill program.
+Most of the drilling was in the North Pit, South Pit and Ward's Gulch areas as these areas offer the greatest potential to increase the resource base in the near-term.
+Revival Gold also drilled several holes in the Joss area with the objective of evaluating the size potential and grade of that target.
+Drilling started on May 22, 2018 and was completed on November 15, 2018.

-In addition to drilling, the 2018 Beartrack exploration program includes metallurgical studies and testing, structural geology work and reprocessing of existing geophysical data utilizing modern methods.
+In addition to drilling, the 2018 Beartrack exploration program included a first phase of metallurgical studies, structural geology work and reprocessing of existing geophysical data utilizing modern methods.
+Results are discussed below.

-On September 5, 2018, the Company announced the results from the first three holes of the 2018 drill program.
+On September 5, 2018, the Company announced results from the first three holes of the 2018 drill program.
 Highlights included (see September 5, 2018 press release for full assays results):